Free digital copy

 Key popular botanicals to note include lemon, orange, bergamot, coriander, cardamom, rosemary, lavender and chamomile.

-We think Shed 1 Distillery’s Yiayia Gin, winner of a Great British Food Award, is one to watch.
+We also think Shed 1 Distillery’s Yiayia Gin, winner of a Great British Food Award, is one to watch.
 Inspired by the creator’s Greek heritage, it blossoms with an almost savoury, citrussy taste, being infused with seaweed, mushrooms, vine and fig leaves, lemon and rose pelargonium.

 And Eden Mill’s Love Gin is a beautiful spin on the usual raspberry-infused pink gins.
 Their version delivers strawberry, rhubarb, vanilla, citrus, rose water and a touch of green apple.

-Shoppers are looking beyond cheap supermarket brands, and are genuinely interested in learning more not just about tequila, but mezcal and corn whisky too.
+The appetite for Mexican drinks hasn’t wavered in recent years, with consumers continuing to spend more on tequila as they explore authentic Mexican cuisine at home.
+The UK tequila market is expected to reach $505.5m by 2030.
+Shoppers are looking beyond cheap supermarket brands and are genuinely interested in learning more not just about tequila, but mezcal and corn whisky too.

 Aged for a year in custom American oak barrels, and tripled filtered for purity and clarity, Tequila Enemigo’s Enemigo 89 is a smooth drop, with luscious vanilla and coconut flavours.